 This VAT number registers you in the EU tax system as a legal business.
 The number tracks your business through the system: the taxes you pay, the tax credits you receive, plus the tax you charge from customers.

 If you’re a European business, we assume you’ve already registered for VAT in your home country.
-The next step is to register with the Mini One-Stop Shop (MOSS), so that you can easily sell your digital products in any other EU member state - including Hungary!
+The next step is to register with the One-Stop Shop (OSS), so that you can easily sell your digital products in any other EU member state- including Hungary!

-If you’re a non-EU business, you can register with MOSS in Hungary or any other EU member.
+If you’re a non-EU business, you can register with OSS in Hungary or any other EU member.

-How to register for VAT MOSS in Hungary
+How to register for VAT OSS in Hungary

 If you’re determined to make Hungary your member state of identification, then you can sign up at the Hungarian Tax Agency.